calvinfeng/gophercon2019/README.md

 # IoRT - High Velocity Data Streaming

-In recent years, robotics has become increasingly dependent on networking.
-It is safe to say that it will be the internet of robotic things (IoRT) very soon.
-At Fetch Robotics, our robots are coordinated by a central server.
+At Fetch Robotics, our robots are coordinated by centralized backend services.
 Sensory information and navigational statistics are streaming at a lightning pace to our cloud infrastructures.
 The central server maintains a global state that oversees the operation of a robotics fleet.
 Due to the physical limitation of robots in in our deployment site, data streaming at a massive scale has been posed as a challenge to us.

 ## Background

-Robotic coordination relies on maintaining a real-time source of truth on the central server.
+We coordinate robots by maintaining a real-time source of truth on the central server.
 This source of truth is represented by the real-time data coming from robots’ sensor and navigational output.
 Each robot is responsible for sending laser point clouds and planned trajectory for a navigational path.
-Each message payload contains hundreds of float point data and is sent at the interval of 10 Hertz.
-For production scale, we often manage a fleet of hundreds of robots across multiple customer sites.
+Each message payload contains thousands of float point data and is sent at the interval of 10 Hertz.
+For production scale,, we often manage a fleet of hundreds of robots across multiple customer sites.

 ### Technology Stack

-Traditionally, all of our robotic software is done in C++ and Python.
-The ecosystem of robotic software is centered on ROS (Robotics Operating System.)
-The first class client libraries are written in C++ and Python.
-It’s needless to say that C++ is preferred for its raw performance.
-Although Python offers faster development time and greater flexibility, its performance is severely lacking such that Python ROS client is most suitable for prototyping.
-Nevertheless, we still used Python for many of our networking ROS node in the past.

-#### ROS
+The purpose of this section is to provide context into ROS, a multi process communication framework which implements a pub/sub and client/services models similar to Redis and gRPC.

-In here, we must give a brief overview of what ROS is and how its architecture influences our decision on adapting Golang to audience.
+In here, we must give a brief overview of what ROS is and how its architecture influences our decision on adapting Golang.
 ROS implements a computational graph where each node is a process that performs computation.

 ![node_communication](https://raw.githubusercontent.com/calvinfeng/gophercon2019/master/node_communication.png)

-Inside this multi-process communication framework, nodes are constantly exchanging data with one another either through direct XMLRPC calls or long-lived TCP connections.
-One can easily extrapolate that concurrency is heavily involved in the logic of message exchanging.
+Inside this framework, nodes are constantly exchanging data with one another either through direct XMLRPC calls or long-lived TCP connections.
+Go’s first class support of concurrency through go-routines and channels makes interfacing with ROS’s asynchronous pub/sub model very easy.

-#### Data Streaming ROS Node

-We have a data streaming node running on robot which is responsible for collecting data from other ROS nodes and stream the data to the cloud.
-At any given time, it is managing multiple active TCP connections to other data publishing nodes, meanwhile it is managing a connection to the cloud which disconnects intermittently due to weak WiFi coverage in a particular area of a warehouse or limited bandwidth on the router.
-It is an essential requirement for the streaming node that it must retry and reconnect to server when its connection drops.
-Thus, concurrency is a massive overhead that we are dealing with when we choose to write this node in C++ or Python.
+The streams node is a ROS based process responsible for streaming high velocity robotics data to the server.
+To do this it has to manage multiple connections between numerous ROS nodes and our backend services.

 ### Constraints

-Robots are suffering from the same constraint that is imposed on any mobile IoT devices.
-The constraint is further exacerbated by the limited WiFi bandwidth in each customer site.
-Let’s add concurrency management on top of all these problems.
-We have ourselves a comprehensive list of difficulties.
+Mobile robotics have much of the similar constraints of mobile IoT devices.
+The primary constraints we face in production with respect to high velocity data streaming can be effectively summarized by the following:

 - Prioritization of CPU usage
 - Battery Management
 - Low Bandwidth
 - Intermittent Network Connectivity
-- Threads Juggling

-With all these constraints in mind, we must also factor into the velocity of development of features on robots.
-As a startup, we simply cannot pause development and allocate resources into pure optimization.
+These practical constraints are difficult engineering challenges.
+Compounding these set of constraints with complex languages without strong concurrency and networking support becomes an intractable problem for a small team at a fast pace startup.
+Our approach with Go shows a robust and scalable approach to addressing these constraints.

 ## Go Robot

 ### Concurrency

-Golang’s concurrency primitives have significantly alleviated our pain in dealing with concurrency, without sacrificing too much performance.
-We need performance because we always have to keep CPU usage and battery consumption in mind.
-We have implemented a Golang client for ROS, which is worth another talk for its detailed implementation and live demonstration.
-We wrote a data streaming node using `rosgo`.
+Go has significantly alleviated our pain in dealing with concurrency, without sacrificing performance.
+Performance is critical to manage CPU usage and battery consumption with IoT based devices.
+We wrote our data streaming node using `rosgo`, which we won’t be spending that much time on.

 In Python, we would expect to see the following callback pattern.